theleoborges/akkaAgents/README.md

-# akka Agents POC - A poor man's deep research
+# ShallowResearch - A poor man's deep research (this is a POC for learning purposes)

 ## Why akka (and actors)